Ventilation Systems Explained: A Complete Guide

 Boost Mode

-✅ Improves comfort and reduces humidity spikes fast
+Improves comfort and reduces humidity spikes quickly.

 Summer Bypass